A Critical Eye

 For novelist and Writing professor Jesse Ball, early sour experiences with creative writing workshops led to his invention of an entirely new critique process.
 “There I was in a series of workshop classes wherein the student provides work and is silent while others speak about it,” Ball remembers of his East Coast schooling.
 “To me the experience was often dreadful.”

 Thirteen years ago, Ball and a friend created a method of critique called “Asking.”
 In this process, a student shares their work with a class and sits in front of the group.
-The group can only ask questions about the work, and they must avoid judgement, praise, and asking questions to which they know the answer.
+The group can only ask questions about the work, and they must avoid judgment, praise, and asking questions to which they know the answer.
 This turns the critique process into a playful competition among the group to come up with the most thought-provoking and meaningful questions.

 “Something that Jesse Ball’s format gets at is that critique should be a way to learn what you think about your work,” says Brian Fabry Dorsam (MFA 2008).
 Dorsam took one of Ball’s classes as a graduate student.
 “The most useful thing for me is when a critique brings out a thought or a change to my piece that I didn’t know that I wanted to make.
 That’s why we engage people that we trust: to use their opinions to find our own.”
 As an alum, there are snippets from critiques that Dorsam hears like mantras in their head as they create art outside of school.
 When Dorsam needs to hear feedback now, they seek out the honest responses of the community that they built at SAIC.